-Recent work includes: Composer in Residence with Streetwise Opera 2018/19; Composer and Musical Director for Mary Beard’s ‘Amo Amas Amusical’, BBC R4; ‘A Mix Tape for Gus’, BBC R4.
+Recent work includes: Composer in Residence with Streetwise Opera, Snape Maltings and Opera North 2021; Composer and Musical Director for Mary Beard’s ‘Amo Amas Amusical’, BBC R4; ‘A Mix Tape for Gus’, BBC R4, Dante 2021 BBC R4.
 Choral Works include: ‘In Paradisum’ for Marian Consort, SATB Choir and Children’s Chorus; ‘How Sweetly You Burn’ for Voice Vocal Trio; Oxford Youth Choirs ‘Unending Sky’.
-Works for instrumental ensemble: ‘Zoetroping’ for Thallein Ensemble, BOZAR Brussels; ‘Stuck Record’ for Project Instrumental; Solo Album, ‘Lost and Found’, and cross artform collaborations with Lee Fisher, Birmingham Royal Ballet, Japanese Contemporary Dance Network and Fuel Theatre UK.
+Works for instrumental ensemble: ‘Zoetroping’ for Thallein Ensemble, BOZAR Brussels; ‘Stuck Record’ for Project Instrumental; Solo Album, ‘Lost and Found’, and cross artform collaborations with Lee Fisher, Birmingham Royal Ballet and Japanese Contemporary Dance Network.

 A Song Cycle for Baritone Roderick Williams ‘The Rain is Coming’, created with writer Rommi Smith, presented a female perspective of Schubert’s Die schöne Müllerin, supported by awards from PRS Foundation, Arts Council England and RVWT.